Learning to Run: 10 Tips from a Run Coach

 • Allow yourself to breathe naturally, however you get air in most efficiently.

 Insider Tip: Do some running drills to help improve your form.
 Add them once or twice a week to your training to become a better runner.
+Also, strength train at least twice per week and this will improve your running form and pace.

 Related Post: 10 Running Form Tips From a Run Coach + Drills